vincentjzy/OpenCorr/1_Get_started.md

 # 1. Get started

 OpenCorr is developed and tested in Microsoft Visual Studio 2019 (VS, community version) on Windows 10.
+The environment is updated to VS 2022 and Windows 11 now.
 The codes, following the standard of ISO C++ 14, can be compiled using other C++ compiler like GCC, or on other OS like Linux/Unix.
 Developers working on Linux/Unix may refer to a sample of CMake script ([https://github.com/vincentjzy/OpenCorr/examples/CMakeLists.txt](https://github.com/vincentjzy/OpenCorr/examples/CMakeLists.txt)).
 To work with this library, users are supposed to have basic knowledge and skill about integrated development environment like VS. The building environment requires four open source libraries:

 - Eigen 3.4.0 ([eigen.tuxfamily.org](http://eigen.tuxfamily.org)), used for basic operations of 2D matrix.
 - OpenCV 4.6.0 ([opencv.org](http://opencv.org)), used to read images, extract and match the 2D image features.